-- (1) Includes the development and implementation of programs designed to - support waiver participants using: - a) Strategies for effectively relating to caregivers and other people in the waiver participant's life; and - b) Direct interventions with the person to decrease aggressive, destructive, and sexually inappropriate or other behaviors that compromise their ability to remain in the community (i.e., training, specialized cognitive counseling).
+- (1) Includes the development and implementation of programs designed to - support waiver participants using: - a) Strategies for effectively relating to caregivers and other people in the waiver participant's life; and - b) Direct interventions with the person to decrease aggressive, - destructive, and sexually inappropriate or other behaviors that compromise their ability to remain in the community (i.e., training, specialized cognitive counseling).

 These services are provided to individuals who are experiencing a behavioral health crisis that overwhelms their family and current providers, placing them at risk of psychiatric hospitalization.
 Once the crisis situation is resolved and the individual is stabilized, positive behavior support and consultation as a component of behavioral health crisis stabilization services is terminated.
-Any need for ongoing positive behavior support and consultation is met under the stand-alone positive behavior support and consultation service category.
+Any need for ongoing positive behavior support and consultation service category.